Aleshkev/algoritmika/readme.md

 ## Directory structure

 Every contest I took part in has its own directory.
-I usually throw away all non-working solutions.
+I usually throw away all non-working solutions, but some may be left.

-`archaic/` contains files copied from the mighty past (1 ≈ 2016/17; 2 ≈ 2016/17-school; 3 ≈ 2017/2018).
+`archive/` contains files copied from the mighty past (1 ≈ 2016/17; 2 ≈ 2016/17-school; 3 ≈ 2017/2018).

 # Technicalities